chanceeakin/hunter-website/README.md

 	fill out the footer.

 ### audio
-	add times and proper titles for audio add play and pause buttons
-	style sliders
+	finished

 ### Things I Want to build
 	embedded youtube links - Hunter hasn't sent any, so probably not.
-	Use modals for those
+	Use modals for embedded links

 ### calendar
 	clean up moment and/or information.

 ### Things from Hunter
 	Roll new fonts into the site.